China Scholarship Council (CSC)

 - Think about your research topic.
 Our research proposal template may be useful as a guide.

-- Register and apply for admission by the 31st of December 2020.
-To assist you through the application process, please see our Guide to Submitting an Application.
+- Register and apply for admission by the 31st of December 2021.
 You will need the following documents and information as part of your application submission:

 - Bachelor degree transcript and all certificates.
 If the documents are not in English, official English translations must also be provided